 of the United States.
 There are also other kinds.

-- Fruit from Holly for Halle - Fruit type - Small fruit - Small soft fruit - Soft fruit - Variety of fruit - Any small fleshy fruit, as the strawberry, mulberry,
+- Dame Mary to hide in conversation - Fruit after “straw” or “blue” - Fruit from Holly for Halle - Fruit type - Small fruit - Small soft fruit - Soft fruit

 - Dark-red berry - Red fruit - Soft fruit - A fragrant edible berry, of a delicious taste and